polyphony-chat/docs/docs/Protocol Specifications/core.md

 ```

 *Fig. 4: Sequence diagram showing how message verification should be handled if the first attempt
-to verify the signature fails.*
+to verify the signature fails, continuing the example of a conversation happening on a server
+"B" between Bob from a random server and Alice from server A*

 After evicting a cached ID-Cert: